CalemRoelofs/just-eat-roulette/README.md

 A demo of this API can be found at https://just-eat-roulette-api.fly.dev/

+**DISCLAIMER: This project is in no way affiliated with JUST EAT LIMITED or any subsidiaries**
 ## Features
 - Picks a restaurant to order from for you
   - (`/restaurants/roulette?lat=<latitude>&lon=<longitude>&country_code=<see below>`)